 Your booking will be for the number of people in your party – there are no designated sites.
 Find space for your party on arrival.

 58 km north of Coromandel.

 From Coromandel take the Colville Road for 22 km until the Whangaahei Junction, then turn left and follow the Port Jackson Road for 28 km until you get to Fantail Bay.
-From Fantail Bay follow the road for a futher 8 km.
+From Fantail Bay follow the road for 8 km.